Parents and students, log in to RenWeb to see the school directory and a student’s homework assignments, grades, attendance, and report cards.

 - All parents (K4–12th grade) have access to the parent and staff directory.
 The school also utilizes RenWeb for enrollment every year.

-- Parents/guardians and students in 7th–12th grade have access to attendance, course syllabi, class assignments, grades, and report cards
+- Parents/guardians and students in 6th–12th grade have access to attendance, course syllabi (7th–12th grade only), class assignments, grades, and report cards

 How do I sign up?

-Please note: Your email address must be on file at TGS in our database before you can sign up.
+Please note: Your email address must be in the TGS database before you can sign up.

 What is the school ID for The Geneva School?